Federal judge blocks Indiana ‘abortion reversal’ law

 The Indiana law is part of a wave of legislation pushed in several Republican-led states to further restrict medication abortion and ban telemedicine abortions.

-Indiana’s Legislature has adopted numerous abortion restrictions over the past decade, with several of them later blocked by challenges in federal court.
+Indiana’s Legislature has adopted numerous abortion restrictions over the past decade, with several later blocked by court challenges.

 Among those challenges, a federal judge in 2019 ruled against the state’s ban on a common second-trimester abortion procedure that the legislation called “dismemberment abortion.”